dehroox/actions-linux-kernel/README.md

 # github-actions-kernel-builder

-Builds a kernel according to the build.yaml config file which sources the actual .config from config/

-uploads build artifact
+Builds a kernel using GH Actions.

+## Usage:

+Fork, customize the .config in the root dir, run action, boom.